The Action Words guide to writing fundraising letters

 8. Don’t end without stressing your sincere thanks.

 9. Put the benefits in the margin.
-It allows people to quickly scan the letter for benefits – they may be encouraged by a particular benefit to read more.
+It allows people to quickly scan the letter for benefits – they may be encouraged to read more.

 10. Use plenty of white space.
 It makes reading easier.